 Around one-third of stillbirths happen after 37 weeks of pregnancy

 Stillbirths account for more than half of the deaths of infants under one year in the UK

 Stillbirth rates remained largely unchanged from the late 1990s to 2011.
 From 2012 the rate started to fall.
 But more deaths could be prevented.

 The number of babies who die in the neonatal period (the first 28 days after birth) has dropped over the last decade, largely because of advances in medical knowledge and clinical care.
-But in the mortality rate has plateaued and even rose very slightly in 2017.
+But recently the mortality rate has plateaued.

 A stillborn baby is one who has died before or during birth, at or after 24 weeks of pregnancy.

 A neonatal death happens in the first 28 days after birth.